openLAB.brussels SUMMER SCHOOL

 In a second phase (final registration) you will need to indicate in which activities you will take part and, if you would like to take part in the GROUP format, send us a (short) bio (300 words max).

-The deadline for submitting applications is July 15th 2021.
+The deadline for submitting applications is August 15th 2021 (extended).

 All participants will receive a certificate of attendance.
 PhD-students (VUB) participating in the learning GROUP format, will be rewarded 2ECTS.